sadielbartholomew/JUNE/populating_areas.md

 Populating output areas with realistic household characteristics
 ========
 We have populated output areas with households that have realistic age compositions, using the following datasets extracted from Nomis,
+- [KS101EW](https://www.nomisweb.co.uk/census/2011/ks101ew), classifies the usual resident population by sex.
+We use it to extract the number of residents by output area, and the sex composition.
-- [KS102EW](https://www.nomisweb.co.uk/census/2011/ks102ew), classifies the usual resident population by sex and age.
+- [KS102EW](https://www.nomisweb.co.uk/census/2011/ks102ew), classifies the usual resident population by age.
 The age intervals given are:

     + Age 0 to 4
     - Age 5 to 7